Loma Verde Novato Neighborhood Guide & Market Insights

 Don't assume.
 Confirm on the parcel's property tax bill.

 Loma Verde Elementary is the key reference-point school in the area.
-Always verify assignment by address.
+Always verify assignment by address with the district, and consult GreatSchools and the California School Dashboard for performance data.

 Marin County Parks states dogs are welcome at these preserves, with rules that typically require leashes on trails and allow voice control on fire roads with leash available.
 Always follow posted rules for the specific preserve.